Using the find APIs and immediate mode#

 Immediate mode fallback#

-Although immediate mode is underpinned by FindDb, it may not contain every configuration of interest.
-If FindDb encounters a database miss, it has two fallback paths it can take, depending on whether the CMake variable MIOPEN_ENABLE_AI_IMMED_MODE_FALLBACK is set to ON or OFF.
+Although immediate mode is underpinned by FindDb, it might not contain every configuration of interest.
+If FindDb encounters a database miss, there are two fallback paths it can take, depending on whether the CMake variable MIOPEN_ENABLE_AI_IMMED_MODE_FALLBACK is set to ON or OFF.

 If you require the best possible performance, run the find stage at least once.